- COVIDCert NI – Easy Read Privacy Information

 - PCR test date and test type

-- Information you provided when starting the exemption certificate process and information provided by your GP/ Clinician regarding the outcome of the decision regarding your medical exemption application.
+- Information you provided when applying for an exemption certificate and information provided by your GP/ Clinician regarding the outcome of the decision regarding your medical exemption application.

 Separately, you may choose to share your Covid Certification data as part of verification requirements for access to travel, or to gain entry to certain events, or hospitality premises.